 So when the time came for us to decide on our first PARA Blog Crew project, we thought it might be time to give back.
 So for Christmas this year, we’re giving their house a bit of a facelift.

 With 4 adults and a pre-schooler in the house, the laundry room is definitely an area that gets a lot of traffic.
+So much traffic in fact that we have been tempted to use the dry cleaners instead to give their laundry room the break it deserves (there are many services that offer dry cleaning in PA and other areas).
+But as always, they refused to let us go elsewhere.
 It also happens to be the only room in the house that after 7 years is still ‘builder beige.’
 But beyond the aesthetics of paint, the function of the laundry room as is, leaves much to be desired.

 The major offenders?